 Owning a rental property can be a great way to earn additional income.
 However, it takes more than just putting a For Rent sign on the front lawn to be successful.
 Becoming a landlord is a big decision you ought to make after careful consideration.
-Are comfortable with someone living in your home who may not treat it with the same respect you would?
+Are you comfortable with someone living in your home who may not treat it with the same respect you would?
 Do you have the financial wherewithal to cover unexpected repair costs or damage that exceeds the tenant’s deposit?
 If your rental home sits unoccupied for a bit, could you cover those mortgage costs as well as your own?
 If you answered these questions with an enthusiastic YES, then it’s time to start preparing your property to rent.
 As you move through this process, here are five things to consider:

 Check your Mortgage